crew-12-to-moon/Project-Drone-Swarm/Drone-Swarm-2/rpi4_docker_ros2_mavros_setup.md

 ```bash
 source ~/.bashrc
 ```
-and after all this, if you get this error: "/usr/bin/env: ‘python’: No such file or directory", create a symlink:
+and after all this, if you still end up with this error: "/usr/bin/env: ‘python’: No such file or directory", create a symlink:
 ```bash
 ln -s /usr/bin/python3 /usr/bin/python
 ```